The Mission of the Board of Directors

 28. Formal Evaluation of the CEO

-The Compensation Committee will review and approve corporate goals and objectives for CEO compensation, evaluate the CEO’s performance in light of those goals and objectives and determine and approve the CEO’s compensation level.
-The Board will provide input to the Compensation Committee on the CEO’s performance.
+The Chairman and the Lead Independent Director, as applicable, and the Compensation Committee will review and approve corporate goals and objectives for CEO compensation and evaluate the CEO’s performance in light of those goals and objectives.
+The Compensation Committee will then determine and approve the CEO’s compensation level.
+The Board will provide input to the Chairman, Lead Independent Director, as applicable, and the Compensation Committee on the appropriate goals and objectives for the CEO and the CEO’s performance against those goals and objectives.

 29. Succession Planning and Management Development